Alipsa/munin/README.md

 # Version history

+### 1.1.3
+(nothing yet))

-### 1.1.2-SNAPSHOT
+### 1.1.2
 - add docs on how to add external css (two ways, in body or in head using js)
 - cleanup some link tags in the headers (use xhtml style)
 - Add mdr output to the mdr example in the README.md
-- upgrade dependencies: htmlcreator, mdr2html, spring-boot, bootstrap
 - Add restapi for integration with other tools (mainly to be able to add built in support for creating/editing Munin reports in Ride).
 - convert unmanaged R reports to character vector if it returned something else.
-- add getReportInfo api method
-- upgrade dependencies for junit, liquibase, mdr2html, and spotbugs
+- upgrade dependencies for junit, liquibase, mdr2html, and spotbugs,  htmlcreator, spring-boot, bootstrap

 ### 1.1.1
 - Add syntax highlighting for code blocks in mdr reports.